ellacass/tRNAdb_scripts/README.md

   intron positions in Asgard (37% vs 21%), suggesting stronger purifying selection on Leu_CAA in Asgard lineages
 - **Met_CAT and Tyr_GTA** dominate DPANN,
-> **Note:** Met_CAT pseudogenes in DPANN are predominantly driven by a single taxon (2026773, 20/23 genomes) and low-scoring calls on short assembly fragments, and should not be interpreted as a broad DPANN-wide signal.
+> **Note:** Met_CAT pseudogenes in DPANN are predominantly driven by a single taxon (2026773, 20/23 genomes), which are from Pacearchaeota (highly reduced DPANN episymbiont).
+Outsourcing translational core?
 - **Trp_CCA** pseudogenisation is unique to Asgard, absent from all other groups
 - ~25–35% of pseudo tRNAs per group fall outside the top 20 isotype+anticodon
   combinations, indicating broad rather than isotype-specific pseudogenisation pressure